What Do Jehovah's Witnesses Believe?

 21. Great Crowd.

-The Great Crowd or 'other sheep' refers to people who will be resurrected to life on earth in God's kingdom.
-Only a little flock or 144000 humans go to heaven to rule with Jesus, according to the Witnesses.
-Everyone else believes they will live forever on a paradise earth.
-The vast majority of JW's believe they are part of the Great Crowd with a 'earthly hope'.
+The Great Crowd or 'other sheep' refers to people who will be resurrected to life on a paradise earth in God's kingdom.
+They believe that only a little flock or 144000 humans go to heaven.
+Thus the vast majority of JW's believe they are part of the Great Crowd with a 'earthly hope'.

 A Jehovah Witness believes that only 144,000 anointed humans go to heaven to rule over the earth with Jesus Christ in God's kingdom.
 Everyone else has an 'earthly hope'.
 This means they believe one of two things will happen.